microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 yet, therefore an `UnconfirmedError` will be thrown, which triggers an agent utterance like: "Does this look right? \[showing an event card\]".

+The functions `CreatePreflightEventWrapper` and `CreateCommitEventWrapper` represent a common two-step process to modify a user's calendar.
+In a pre-processing step, the "Preflight" function takes a user constraint and runs constraint inference to figure out the actual change that the user wants to make, and the "Commit" function commits that change to the database.
+The "Wrapper" suffix suggests that both functions wrap a series of sub-steps in them, as we described above.
+The same naming convention is used in the update and the deletion programs too.

 If the user says "Yes" in the next turn, then the confirmation program will be like:
 ```